Black Book of Carmarthen: Contents

+Recent developments

 In 2002, it was announced that the Black Book had been scanned, and made available online.

 In 2014 it was suggested an interactive display about the book could be created in Carmarthen's St Peter's Church.

 In March 2015, University of Cambridge Professor Paul Russell and Ph.D. student Myriah Williams reported that a variety of imaging techniques such as ultraviolet lamps and photo-editing software had revealed content that had been invisible under normal viewing conditions.
 Among the previously unknown material, erased half a millennium ago, were extensive marginal annotations, including an inscription suggesting that the book was gifted by a previous owner to a family member; drawings of a fish and of two human faces; and a previously unattested Welsh poem.